-Join Free Tours by Foot as we bring far back into the history of this great city and bring to life the stories of Charlestonians who lived through four years of hellish conflict, from secession and the first shots fired until surrender, and examine the causes and consequences of this great national tragedy.
+Join Free Tours by Foot as we bring to life the stories of Charlestonians who lived through four years of hellish conflict, from secession and the first shots fired until surrender, and examine the causes and consequences of this great national tragedy.

 Some of the sights and topics we cover on the Charleston Civil War Tour:

 - The beautiful Charleston Waterfront park, and its panoramic view of Ft.
-Sumter, and in the distance too the other forts that participated in the opening shots of April 12th 1861.
+Sumter, and in the distance to the other forts that participated in the opening shots of April 12th, 1861.

 - St. Andrew’s Hall, known as Secession Hall, where South Carolina’s Ordinance of Secession was debated and ratified.